WELCOME TO NEWBOLD SCHOOL

 Although Newbold School provides a Christian education, it welcomes students of other faiths or no faith.
 It is a small school with small classes which enables students to have more one-on-one time with their teachers.
 Newbold School is known for its culturally diverse enrolment and family-like atmosphere.
 Newbold prides itself on providing a warm, caring environment for its students and on prioritising the social, spiritual, emotional, academic and physical development.

-The School values respect for everyone and also for the environment, having developed a growing interest in recycling and outdoor education The Newbold curriculum is based on the National Curriculum and has been customised to reflect the interests and backgrounds of its pupils, to provide a diverse range of exciting experiences and to support the aims and values of the school.
+The School values respect for everyone and also for the environment, having developed a growing interest in outdoor education, conscientious use of resources, recycling and intentional awareness of the natural world around us.
+The Newbold curriculum is based on the National Curriculum and has been customised to reflect the interests and backgrounds of its pupils, to provide a diverse range of exciting experiences and to support the aims and values of the school.
 Academically, the school is known particularly for music and drama, and the curriculum also includes humanities, science, physical education, religious education, art, maths, English, and computing.

 The school was founded in September 1941 at Newbold Revel near Rugby in Warwickshire.
 The headteacher was A.J Raitt and there was one teacher at that time - Vera Hardiman.
 The school was opened to serve the children of students attending Newbold College, (which was a seminary university for the Seventh-day Adventist Church, also then located in Newbold Revel).